Department of English

 Ginger Y Ko, PHD, Assistant Professor of English, Department of English, PHD, Univ of Georgia; MFA, Univ of Wyoming; BS, Indiana University-Bloomington; BA, Univ of Calif-Los Angeles

-Nicolas J Lantz, MFA, Associate Professor of English, Department of English, MFA, Univ of Wisconsin-Madison; BA, Lewis & Clark College
+Nicolas J Lantz, MFA, Professor of English, Department of English, MFA, Univ of Wisconsin-Madison; BA, Lewis & Clark College

-Donnie Aristidez Lopez, MA, Lecturer of English, Department of English, MA, Purdue University; BA, Univ of Houston-Downtown
+Donnie Aristidez Lopez, MA, Senior Lecturer of English, Department of English, MA, Purdue University; BA, Univ of Houston-Downtown

 Nathan Machart, MFA, Lecturer of English, Department of English, MFA, University of Iowa; BA, Texas State Univ-San Marcos